-Behavioural change will be introduced through TDM (chapter 8).
+Behavioural change will be introduced through travel demand management, TDM (chapter 8).
 The City's approved TDM strategy will over the next five years see the introduction of flexitime, starting with the City's own staff, carpooling and similar initiatives.